Abiraterone acetate (Zytiga®)

 Adrenal gland problems

 This treatment can cause problems with the adrenal glands, but this is not common.
 The adrenal glands sit at the top of the kidneys and produce hormones.
-If they do not produce enough of certain hormones, it can affect the levels of salt in your body.
+If they do not produce enough of certain hormones, you may:

 • feel tired and exhausted